 David Ellenbogen has studied and performed music in over a dozen countries including India, Mali, Cuba and Brazil.
 He has expanded the audience for world music through his radio broadcasts on WKCR, his podcast, NYC Radio Live, and ambitious live productions like the Ragas Live Festival, a 24 hour, 60 musician, experience held at the Rubin Museum of Art and Pioneer Works.

-A musician, producer, radio host, David Ellenbogen has been making huge waves of late with the Brooklyn Raga Massive musicians collective.
-Their boundary-pushing programming and exciting performances have led to many sold-out shows and praise from the New York Times for “Preserving the past while blurring genres in an inventive spirit” and the Wall Street Journal for “Expanding the notion of what raga—the immersive, epic form of Indian music—can mean.”
+David’s work as a guitarist and artist director of Brooklyn Raga Massive has led to praise in the New York Times for “Preserving the past while blurring genres in an inventive spirit” and the Wall Street Journal for “Expanding the notion of what raga—the immersive, epic form of Indian music—can mean.”